Health and Safety

 • In classes where masks are not required by the faculty member, students and faculty may still choose to wear a mask if they wish.

-• In classes where masks are required by the faculty member, all students must continue to wear a mask.
+• In classes where masks are required by the faculty member, all students must wear a mask.

 • If you would like to post a sign in your area (office, cubicle, room, etc.) requesting that masks be worn, a printable sign is available online.